If you’re a slow reader, you might be pulling your hair out with frustration.

 You can increase your reading speed.
 Without hokey “speed reading” gimmicks.

-So even if you don’t want to use the tips I’ll share with you today, you’ll be able to stop the deadly “game of comparisons” that make you feel bad.
+That way, even if you don’t want to use the tips I’ll share with you today, you’ll be able to stop the deadly “game of comparisons” that make you feel bad.

 Chances are, your reading speed is just fine.
+And if Nietzsche and Burke are right, your reading speed needs to be much slower.

-Ready to get started reading this post at whatever pace is right for you?”
+Ready to get started reading this post at whatever pace is right for you?

 Let’s go!